arindam369/FuzzyEnsemble-SkinCancer/README.md

 - Run ``DermaMNIST_FuzzyEnsemble.ipynb`` file to view the result of our fuzzy ensemble model on DermaMNIST dataset.
 - To visualise GradCAM analysis on DermaMNIST dataset, run the ``GradCAM_DermaMNIST.ipynb`` file.<br>

-``assets`` directory contains all the images of our study including result, architectures etc.
+``assets`` directory contains all the images of our study including results, architectures etc.